 Yes, because credit reporting requirements as outlined in the Fair Credit Reporting Act (FCRA) differ from state law on statute of limitations.

-Collection accounts reported to the credit bureaus typically stay on your credit report for seven years from when you first became behind on the account.
-After that, they no longer affect your credit score.
+Collection accounts that are reported to credit bureaus generally remain on your credit report for seven years from the time you first fell behind on the account.
+After this period has passed, they will no longer impact your credit score.

-So, for example, if the statute of limitations on debt collection in your state is five years, the delinquent debt will still stay on your credit report for another two years, unless you can get it removed.
+For example, if you live in a state where debt collection statutes of limitations are five years, a delinquent debt will appear on your credit report for another two years.
+This is unless you can have it removed.

 Which state’s statute of limitations applies to your debt if you’ve moved to a different state?